 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega gives tips for finding and using digitized books in your family history research.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 One of the benefits of the Internet for family historians is the plethora of digitized books available.
 Digitized books can be found on all kinds of websites, from those that solely focus on books like Google Books, to genealogy websites like FamilySearch and GenealogyBank, to libraries.
 Knowing what types of books exist where can help you find what you are looking for.

 As you research, start incorporating searches on digitized books websites to enhance your family history search.

 Google Books is a great place to find public domain works as well as newer books.
 While the focus isn’t specifically genealogy like FamilySearch, many of the books in their collection are relevant to family history research.
 Think in terms of city directories, Daughters of the American Revolution Magazine, and local histories.